werf/multiwerf/README.md

 ### Windows

-Choose a release from [GitHub releases](https://github.com/werf/multiwerf/releases) or [bintray mirror](https://bintray.com/flant/multiwerf/multiwerf/_latestVersion) and use one of the following approaches with the chosen binary URL.
+Choose a release from [GitHub releases](https://github.com/werf/multiwerf/releases) and use one of the following approaches with the chosen binary URL.

 #### PowerShell